bckfilip/katacoda-scenarios/test-scenario/step3.md

 Moving on to the files..

-In order to deploy our server with docker we first need to create an file called Dockerfile:
+In order to deploy our server with docker we first need to create a Dockerfile:

 `touch Dockerfile`{{execute}}